Science Together

 Oxford Lindy Hoppers are a non-profit community-based swing dance group founded in 2008.

-Now in its fifteenth year, the group has gone from strength to strength in its mission to get the people of Oxford enjoying the benefits of swing dancing.
+Now in its sixteenth year, the group has gone from strength to strength in its mission to get the people of Oxford enjoying the benefits of swing dancing.

 Group project